Limerick man dies after coronavirus strikes cruise ship in Florida

-A Limerick businessman has died in Florida from COVID-19 after contracting it on the Zaandam cruise ship.
+Peter Dolan, a businessman from Co Limerick, has died in Florida from COVID-19 after contracting it on the Zaandam cruise ship.

 The cruise, which was set for South America, had to terminate its voyage in Fort Lauderdale, Florida.
 Around 10 Irish citizens were on board the liner, which had 1,243 passengers and 586 crew members.